top of page

 Constraints

-• Large, legacy content structure
+• Large legacy marketplace structure

 • Fixed backend filtering logic